Macron challenged by far right as French vote for president | Politics

 Macron challenged by far right as French vote for president

-French voters headed to polling stations nationwide Sunday for the first round of the countrys presidential election, one that seemed for months like a shoo-in for French President Emmanuel Macron but is now a tossup amid a strong challenge from the far rights Marine Le Pen.Macron, a centrist, is asking Frances 48 million voters for a second five-year term but there are 11 other candidates and widespread voter apathy standing in his way.
+French voters streamed to polling stations on Sunday for the first round of a tense contest for the presidency, with incumbent Emmanuel Macrons hopes of re-election clouded by a strong challenge from the far rights Marine Le Pen.Macron, a centrist, is asking Frances 48 million voters for a second five-year term.

 - Country: